 In addition, as parents go out to work, the local community is being diluted.
 We are currently trying to incorporate into the park business a system that allows parents to exchange information on holidays, and I would like to take the initiative in socially good initiatives to solve such social issues.”

-Turning the profits of the company into the profits of customers and society - as we enter an era of public-private collaboration in urban space development, Ogasawara and NOMURA have been striving to create better spaces and towns, and a new page in their public-private partnership business is about to be opened.
+Turning company profits into the benefit of customers and society—as we enter an era of public-private collaboration in urban space development, a new chapter in public-private partnerships is about to open for Ogasawara and NOMURA Co.,Ltd., who have always aimed to create better spaces and towns.

 Akinori Ogasawara